 California ammo check law blocked 100 sales in first month

-California officials say the state's new ammunition background check law stopped more than 100 prohibited persons from buying bullets in its first month.
+California's new ammunition background check law in its first month stopped more than 100 people from buying bullets illegally, officials said late Monday as they struggled to deter more of the mass shootings that have roiled California and other states over the last week.

-Attorney General Xavier Becerra disclosed the early results Monday as a gun owners group tries to block the law that took effect July 1.
+"Countless other prohibited persons were likely deterred from even trying to purchase ammunition that they cannot lawfully possess," Attorney General Xavier Becerra said in a court filing.
+He disclosed the early results in response to a gun owners' rights group attempt to block the law that took effect July 1.

 The filing came as Gov. Gavin Newsom said the federal government should follow California's lead in requiring background checks for ammunition buyers.